vuongducphuong/documentation/content/applications/marketing/surveys/create.rst

 Getting started
 ===============

 To begin, open the :guilabel:`Surveys` application and click :guilabel:`Create`.
-Odoo then redirects the page to a blank survey template form.
+Leansoft then redirects the page to a blank survey template form.

 On the survey form, add a :guilabel:`Survey Title` and then add a cover image to the survey by